 Goal shall mean a specific, actionable, and measurable area of improvement as set forth in an educator's plan.
 A goal may pertain to any or all of the following: educator practice in relation to performance standards, educator practice in relation to indicators, or specified improvement in student learning, growth, and achievement.
 Goals may be developed by individual educators, by the evaluator, or by teams, departments, or groups of educators who have the same role.

-Impact on Student Learning shall mean at least the trend in student learning, growth, and achievement and may also include patterns in student learning, growth, and achievement.

 Measurable shall mean that which can be classified or estimated, in relation to a scale, rubric, or standards.

 Model System shall mean the comprehensive educator evaluation system designed and updated as needed by the Department, as an exemplar for use by districts.
 The Model System shall include tools, guidance, rubrics, and contract language developed by the Department that satisfy the requirements of 603 CMR 35.00.